oroinc/documentation/commerce/dev_guide/other/how_to_pass_request_parameter_to_grid.rst

         {{ dataGrid.renderGrid('acme-tasks-grid', {relatedContactId: contact.id}) }}
     </div>

 Solution 2.
-Create custom event listener
+Create Custom Event Listener
 ----------------------------------------

 If the first example does not work for you for some reason (datasource does not support parameters binding,